mraiser/newbound/README.md

 like computers, smartphones, tablets and devices on the Internet of Things (IoT) directly and securely with one another.
-The software includes a local web service and a set of default apps that provide the core functionality, including P2P communication, security/encryption, data storage, file transfer, port-forwarding, app publishing and much more.
+The software includes a local web service and a set of default apps that provide the core functionality, including P2P communication, security, encryption, data storage, file transfer, port-forwarding, app publishing and much more.
 Makers and developers can easily incorporate the Newbound software into their own apps and "smart-things" to extend their creation's